What are royalties? Types and how royalty payments work

 Franchise royalties

-- Brand usage: Company name and logo rights
+- Brand usage: Rights to the company name and logo

 - Operational systems: Proven business processes and training